KirklandLab/CutandTag_Alignment_QC/README.md

 downsample_seed: 12345
 ```

-This runs raw FASTQ QC, applies duplicate capping, and downscales good-depth samples to the lowest sample at or above the minimum acceptable floor.
+This runs raw FASTQ QC, applies duplicate capping, and downscales good depth samples to the lowest sample at or above the minimum acceptable floor.

 ---